xAnDrOm3dAx/calculator-app/README.md

-# Frontend Mentor - Calculator app solution
+# The Odin Project - Calculator app solution

 This is a solution to the [Calculator app challenge on The Odin Project](https://www.theodinproject.com/lessons/foundations-calculator).
 The final project which is part of the foundations course.